 Even so, if you’re looking for an exercise bike for steady state cardio or mid-intensity workouts, the Jet 300 provides good value for money.

 Reebok exercise bikes are generally durable, smooth and quiet.
 Most fall in the low/mid-range price category and provide excellent value for money.

 - My top pick for a Reebok exercise bike is the GB40s One.
 It’s not the most advanced in the Reebok range, but provides an excellent balance between performance, features and price.

 - If you need a spin bike, the Reebok GSB is a great choice.
 It has a heavy 19kg flywheel along with 32 electromagnetic resistance levels, so it’s suitable for high-intensity workouts.

-- If you’re on a budget, the Jet 100 S is the best Reebok model.
-It has a lighter flywheel and fewer resistance levels, yet can still provide a decent workout.
+- If you want an all-rounder with self-generating power, the Jet 300 is the best Reebok model.
+It has a lighter flywheel than the GB40s, yet can still provide a decent workout.